 MANYI (KATHY) LI is a first-year graduate student at the Institute for International Science and Technology Policy.
 She graduated from the Beijing Foreign Studies University in 2016 with a B.A. in English Literature and is currently finishing her first year MA program in International Law at the same university.
 Currently, she is interested in how technology can eliminate poverty, increase global connectivity, and promote fair business practices in developing countries.

-CHRISTOPHER MAY is a first-year graduate student pursuing a master’s degree at the Space Policy Institute.
+CHRISTOPHER MAY is a second-year graduate student pursuing a master’s degree at the Space Policy Institute.
 Previously he graduated from Georgia Institute of Technology with a B.S. and an M.S. in Aerospace Engineering where he also obtained a minor in International Affairs and during his master’s concentrated in Systems Engineering.
 Chris currently works at The Aerospace Corp. where he has contributed to projects for NASA, the Air Force, and other aerospace-related customers.
 Throughout his life, Chris has been interested in the intersection of science, history, and policy-making.
 His primary policy interests lay in human spaceflight, especially regarding international cooperation to pursue further solar system exploration.

 ALINE MCNAULL is a second-year graduate student at the Institute for International Science and Technology Policy.
 She is a legislative representative for IEEE-USA.
 In this position, she focuses on energy, nuclear, aerospace, and research & development policy and works with the broader science and engineering policy community through the Task Force on American Innovation, Energy Sciences Coalition, AAAS, STEM Education Coalition, and Coalition for National Science Funding.
 She engages with IEEE members throughout the US and works with Congress and the federal science and engineering agencies to influence legislation, policy, and regulations.
 Prior to IEEE-USA, Aline was a policy associate at the American Institute of Physics where she focused on STEM education and research policy.
 Aline began her career as a multidisciplinary engineer in semiconductor development at Raytheon and as a patent examiner for the U.S. Patent and Trademark Office in the optics division.
 She holds Bachelor’s Degree in Physics from Bryn Mawr College.

-CREEL O’NEIL is a first year graduate student at the Space Policy Institute.
+CREEL O’NEIL is a second-year graduate student at the Space Policy Institute.
 He graduated from Miami of Ohio in 2009 with dual BAs in Political Science and Music.
 Creel then spent 4 years in the Army supporting special operations elements through multiple tours in Afghanistan.
 Afterward, he held a number of positions in support of the Department of Defense and US space policy issues.
 Creel intends to focus his studies on space and nuclear security policy.

-JOHN ROWLEY is a first-year graduate student at the Space Policy Institute.
+JOHN ROWLEY is a second-year graduate student at the Space Policy Institute.
 He graduated with honors with a B.S. in Economics from the University of Mary Washington.
 In the spring of 2016, John presented his research on NASA funding at the Economic Scholars Program Undergraduate Research Conference in Dallas, TX.
 Upon graduation, he was presented the Henry W. Hewetson Award as an outstanding graduating economics major.
 He is interested in the commercialization and funding of space programs.

-SAM SR is a first-year graduate student pursuing at the Space Policy Institute.
+SAM SR is a second-year graduate student pursuing at the Space Policy Institute.
 He also serves as Staff Assistant at SPI.
 Sam received a B.S. in Applied Science and Technology from Carnegie Mellon University and intends to use his technical background to develop ways of helping public policy experts and engineers communicate more effectively.
 During his time as an undergraduate, Sam attended the University of California’s DC campus, where he worked for Congressman Jerrold Nadler in his Capitol Hill office as a legislative intern.
 He has also previously worked for the American Civil Liberties Union of Pennsylvania as a legal intake intern.

-GENTOKU TOYAMA is a first-year graduate student at the Space Policy Institute.
+GENTOKU TOYAMA is a second-year graduate student at the Space Policy Institute.
 He graduated from the University of Tokyo in 2013 with a Bachelor’s Degree in Oriental Studies.
 He worked for the Japanese Ministry of Defense and was involved in Defense Operation Coordination with the Okinawa Government and also with Earthquake Disaster.
 Currently, he works for the Defense Policy Division and response to North Korea’s provocative actions.
 He is interested in the U.S. space policy and Japan-U.S. alliance.

-TAKUYA WAKIMOTO is a first-year graduate student at the Space Policy Institute.
+TAKUYA WAKIMOTO is a second-year graduate student at the Space Policy Institute.
 His undergraduate degree awarded by Kwansei Gakuin University (Japan), was in International Development, where he gained exposure to international affairs, politics, economics, and technology.
 He then worked in the aero-engine division at IHI Corporation to learn how defense policies affect the manufacturer.
 After four years of professional experience, he is now focusing his studies on space, security, and defense policy.

 CLAIRE WILHELM is a second-year graduate student at the Space Policy Institute.
 She received a B.S. in Mechanical and Aerospace Engineering from George Washington University in 2014.
 During her time as an undergraduate at GW, she interned at NASA Goddard Space Flight Center.
 There, she worked with the team responsible for the integration and testing of the onboard propulsion system of the Magnetospheric Multiscale spacecraft.
 After completing her undergraduate work, Claire worked in various academic and government positions.
 She currently works at DARPA, supporting the Tactical Technology Office.